 POTENTIALLY SIGNIFICANT IMPACT.
 Implementation of the proposed project would not conflict with the provisions of an adopted Habitat Conservation Plan (HCP) or Natural Community Conservation Plan (NCCP).
-In the vicinity of the project area, the northern-most boundary of the Central Subarea of the Orange County NCCP/HCP ends along the south side of State Route 91 (SR-91), which is outside of the project area.
+The northern-most boundary of the Central Subarea of the Orange County NCCP/HCP ends along the south side of State Route 91 (SR-91), which is outside of the project area.
 However, implementation of the proposed project does have the potential to conflict with other local conservation plans, specifically the Santa Ana River Canyon (SARC) Habitat Management Plan (HMP) and the Brush Canyon HMP, both of which have portions located within the project area.
 Therefore, this issue will be analyzed in the EIR.